UN Sustainable Development Goals and Fine Jewelry

 Another example of women entering an industry that has historically been run by men is Virtu Gem: a program founded by women that works with artisanal gemstone mining communities in Malawi, Kenya, and Zambia to expand markets through technology, good practices, and equitable relationships.

-As your fine jewelry guide, I can help you source colored gemstones or jewelry from artisinal miners!
-Book a discovery call.
+As your fine jewelry concierge, I can help you source colored gemstones or jewelry that tell your story, elevate your style, and amplify your inner power.

 SHOP JEWELRY WITH COLORED GEMS FROM ARTISANAL MINERS